 - Some funds may require you to upgrade your policy as early as 12 months prior to birth.

 - Children are covered for free: family policies are not more expensive than couple policies.
 However, if you're a single parent you will pay more for a single parent policy than for a single policy.

 - Look for a policy that does not charge an excess for your baby, many insurers offer policies that only charge the excess for adults.

-- Look for a top cover private health insurance policy that does not apply the excess to children.
+- Look for a Gold-level private health insurance policy that does not apply the excess to children.